[ Main contents start here ]

 Policies on the Sectors Related to the Environment, Including Climate Change

 Since its establishment in May 2018, the MUFG Environmental and Social Policy Framework has been periodically reviewed in response to changes in business activities and the business environment.
-In April 2024, we revised the MUFG Environmental and Social Policy Framework, adding mining (general) and biomass power generation to the sectors that involve transactions of high caution.
+In April 2025, we revised the MUFG Environmental and Social Policy Framework, adding fisheries and aquaculture to the sectors that involve transactions of high caution and revising mining, forestry, and biomass power generation.
 This framework is applied in compliance with local laws and regulations.

 Response to Climate Change-Related Risks Based on the Equator Principles